 - Confirm that the budget categories/expenses on the invoice are allowable and support the subaward scope of work.

-- Confirm that any receipts provided are appropriate, legible, allowable, reconcile to invoice, etc. When receipts are received in a foreign language, the receipts should be easily identifiable.
+- Confirm that any receipts provided are appropriate, legible, allowable, reconcile to invoice, etc. When receipts are received in a language other than English, the receipts should be easily identifiable.
 It is recommended that a numbered list of receipts is provided (in English) with the corresponding number on each receipt.
 Questions regarding the receipts should be resolved with the subrecipient prior to the voucher submission in KFS to avoid delay in processing.